ASD-Blueprint/desktop.gov.au/program/engagement/deploy-and-embed.md

 ## Benefits

 The Deploy and Embed phase helps you to realise the benefits of the blueprint design by:

 * Deploying the Modern Workplace and technology platforms into your ICT environment based on the blueprint design
-* Embedding the new ways of working so you have less reliance on legacy systems and don’t lose any of your data.
+* Embedding the new ways of working so you have less reliance on legacy systems and don’t lose any of your data

 ## Mitigating key risks

 The Deploy and Embed phase helps you to mitigate risks such as:

 * Making sure you implement technology in a planned fashion to maximise the adoption of the Modern Workplace and prevent delays
 * Making sure the time and effort you invest into planning for business change results in successful implementation of the modern technology platform
 * Maximising your time, effort and financial investment to realise the benefits of a Modern Workplace
-* Making sure you’re not relying on outdated, bespoke legacy systems.
+* Making sure you’re not relying on outdated, bespoke legacy systems

-## Key Objectives
+## Key objectives

-* Establish successful implementation of the blueprint.
+* Establish successful implementation of the blueprint

 ## Key actions